VERIFY YOUR INSURANCE

 He loves traveling to many different places and experiencing the culture around him.
 From the food to the music, Enrique has a great appreciation of cultural diversity and to the people surrounding that.
 He likes to watch films, cook, run, hike, and embrace life.
 As a Program Assistant, he works closely with the administrative team and clinical team to ensure that clients are receiving the best experience while at Reconnect.

-Lauren is a trauma-informed yoga instructor and a soon to be certified yoga therapist through the International Association of Yoga Therapists (IAYT).
+Lauren is a trauma-informed yoga instructor and a certified yoga therapist through the International Association of Yoga Therapists (IAYT).

 Lauren initially became interested in yoga and its self-care benefits as a result of her personal discoveries while healing her own trauma.
 During her deep work and research, she found that deliberate breath practice, postures and mindfulness tools could help to regulate the nervous system and aid in self-soothing, creating the foundation needed for true healing.
 Lauren understands the importance of connecting back to one’s body and she loves working with clients to help them to meet these deeply personal needs.